chadlwm/opencv_example/README.md

 # What you will earn

 - opencv basic usage
-- how to use g++ build your cpp
+- how to use g++ to build your cpp
-- how to use cmake build your cpp, include one cpp or multi cpp.
+- how to use cmake to build your cpp, including one cpp or multi cpp.

 GOOD LUCK.